 The community eating disorder service provides outpatient treatment for children and young people (up to the age of 18 years) with eating disorders and support for their parents, carers and families.Top tips for friends of someone with an eating disorder… Top tips for siblings… Advice for Parents Supporting a Sibling… Social Media…

 Eating disorders are relatively common in young people and can have a serious impact on emotional, physical and social functioning.

-*This diagnosis is made when there are serious signs of an eating disorder, but it doesn’t ‘fit’ all the criteria for anorexia nervosa or bulimia nervosa.
+- Atypical eating disorder or eating disorder not otherwise specified (EDNOS).
+This diagnosis is made when there are serious signs of an eating disorder but it does not fulfil all the criteria for anorexia nervosa or bulimia nervosa.

 Eating Disorder Participation Forum

 We would like to invite you to our next participation forum for parents and young people to give us a chance to listen to your views and experiences to help improve our service.Find your invite here…

 Out of hours support

 Outside office hours – if there is a crisis, the family can approach the out of hours GP, who can access the out of hours CAMHS team if necessary.